ceciliabolanos/layer-analysis/README.md

 ### 2. Cross-Model Representation Similarity

-- You can run a combination of metrics (Linear CKA or ASIF) with a pair of models (Wav2Vec 2.0, EncodecMAE, BERT, GloVe, BEATs) to understand how similar their representations are and highlight the differences.
+- You can run a specific metric (Linear CKA or ASIF) with a pair of models (Wav2Vec 2.0, EncodecMAE, BERT, GloVe, BEATs) to understand how similar their representations are and highlight the differences.
-- For example, when we run Linear CKA for EncodecMAE-GloVe and Wav2Vec 2.0-GloVe, we get results like this:
+- For example, when we run Linear CKA for EncodecMAE-BERT and Wav2Vec 2.0-BERT, we get this results:

 ![CKA BERT Result](images/cka_bert.png)